Category Archives: Projects

 Break-Tank & Pump

-I bought a used Wydale Plastics 500 litre upright water tank from Facebook Marketplace for £40 , this is perfect as my break-tank.
+The tank used is a Wydale Plastics 500 litre upright water tank bought from Facebook Marketplace for £40 , this is perfect as my break-tank.

 The term break-tank means their is no direct connection to the incoming water supply, the water filling float valve is positioned to maintain an air gap to eliminate any cross-contamination risks with the incoming drinking water supply.

-On my system, the break-tank can be filled in two ways, the primary method is via a 22mm feed from the incoming rising main to the float valve on the break-tank, this feed has a full bore isolating valve, double check valve and drain valve in-line for maintenance.
+On my system, the break-tank can be filled in two ways, the primary method is via an independently metered 22mm supply from the incoming rising main to the 3/4″ float valve on the break-tank, this feed has a full bore isolating valve, double check valve and drain valve in-line for maintenance.

 Valve 15 is the 22mm feed to the break-tank.

-Break-tank overflow into pit, the pit holds 4,476 litres (1,183gallons), so very useful storage for pumping back to the break-tank, the grey pipe is from my gutters so I can harvest rain water.
+Break-tank overflow into vehicle inspection pit, the pit holds 5,643 litres (1,241gallons), so very useful storage for pumping back to the break-tank, the grey pipe is from my gutters so I can harvest rain water.

-The thread pitch’s are quite course so a good sealant is required, I used a combination of PTFE tape and pipe thread seal (Screwfix 4373J).
+The pre-filter is a Clarke PF1, 5 micron filter and comes with bowl removal spanner, the filters 1″ BSP pitch’s is quite course so a good sealant is required, I used a combination of PTFE tape and pipe thread seal (Screwfix 4373J).

 I used 25mm polystyrene sheets to insulate the break-tank and to weatherproof this, I used black opaque floor protective sheets from Wickes which was perfect all held together with Lidl black duct tape: